Our "Biology, no emphasis" option is a great choice if you:

 - environmental manager

-If you are interested in the field of biology, you should complete as many life science and physical science courses as possible and sufficient mathematics courses to be ready for College Algebra (MATH 119).
+If you are interested in the field of biology, you should complete as many life sciences and physical sciences courses as possible.
+You should also include mathematics courses that will prepare you to hit the ground running with College Algebra (MATH 119).
 Ideally, you will also be reading and writing at the college-level when you finish high school.
-Courses you should take in high school include:
+Courses you should take in high school would include:

 - English composition/grammar